Shinzo Abe: Assassination

-A 41-year-old man named Tetsuya Yamagami, a former JMSDF member who served for three years from 2002 to 2005, was immediately arrested and later confessed to local police.
-Yamagami stated that he held a grudge against the Unification Church and shot Abe because "the religious group and Abe were connected".
-Yamagami said he resented the fact that his mother was brain-washed by the religious group and went bankrupt.
-Yamagami had been trying to kill Hak Ja Han of the Unification Church since around 2002 when his mother went bankrupt, but he gave up because he could not get close to her and changed his target to Abe.
-He also stated that he killed Abe because he believed the former prime minister had spread the religion to Japan.
-Abe and his family were known to have long-standing ties to the Unification Church, dating back to his grandfather Kishi Nobusuke; Abe himself had held speeches in support of the religious movement.
-According to research by Nikkan Gendai, 10 out of 20 members in the Fourth Abe Cabinet had connections to the Unification Church.
-Yamagami said that he "didn't have a grudge against Abe's political beliefs".
+A 41-year-old man named Tetsuya Yamagami, a former JMSDF member, was immediately arrested and later confessed to local police.
+Yamagami said he held a grudge against the Unification Church and shot Abe because "the religious group and Abe were connected".
+Yamagami said his mother had been brainwashed by the religious group, giving the church all of his family's money and leaving them so destitute that he and his siblings often did not have enough to eat.
+They became so despondent, he added, that his brother had committed suicide and he himself had attempted it.

+Yamagami had been trying to kill Hak Ja Han of the Unification Church since around 2002, but gave up because he could not get close to her, changing his target to Abe.
+Yamagami told investigators that he did not harbor any resentment for Abe's political beliefs, but had targeted him because he believed the former prime minister was responsible for spreading the religion in Japan.
+Abe and his family were known to have long-standing ties to the Unification Church, dating back to his grandfather Nobusuke Kishi; Abe himself had held speeches in support of the religious movement.
+According to research by Nikkan Gendai, half of the twenty members of the Fourth Abe Cabinet had connections to the Unification Church.
+The connection between the two groups was found peculiar by some as the South Korean-based Unification Church raised billions of dollars' worth of funds from its Japanese followers ("since the 1970s" most of the church's money has come from Japan) playing on feelings of "war guilt" towards Korea, while Abe was famous for his proudly unapologetic embrace of Japan's imperial past and denial of any oppression of Koreans.

 In response to the shooting and his subsequent death, numerous present and former world leaders expressed their sympathies and support for Abe.
-His body was returned to Tokyo the day after his assassination and his funeral took place on 27 September 2022.
+His body was returned to Tokyo the day after his assassination and his state funeral took place on 27 September 2022.